top of page

-I study psychology to explore what makes us feel safe, connected, and alive.
-I’m fascinated by how memory, dreams, and early development shape our inner worlds—and how we can design creative systems to hold the parts we’re told to hide.
-By investigating the architectures of healing and belonging, I aim to bridge science and compassion, illuminating the invisible systems that shape how we relate to ourselves, others, and the stories we carry.
+I research into the intersection of psychology and creativity to explore what makes us feel safe, connected, and alive.
+I’m fascinated by how memory, dreams, and early development shape our inner worlds, and how we can design creative systems to hold the parts we’re told to hide.
+By investigating the architectures of healing and belonging, I aim to bridge science and art to explore the invisible systems that shape how we relate to ourselves, others, and the stories we carry.

 Dreaming, Memory & Two-Way Communication